Hey, Watch This: Must-See Christmas Movies To Get You In The Spirit!

-Now that it’s December, it’s officially time for some Christmas movies–at least for other people.
+Now that it’s past Halloween, it’s officially time for some Christmas movies–at least for other people.
 In our house, it’s not unusual to have a Christmas movie playing in the middle of the summer!
 Sometimes you just need a little Christmas spirit.

 Everyone has their own favorites when it comes to Christmas-themed movies and it is quite possible that some of the ones on my list are exactly the same as what is on yours.
 I’m okay with that.
 It just means you have good taste!!

-White Christmas.
-Does it really even get better than that?
+White Christmas Does it really even get better than that?
 If you don’t enjoy gorgeous singing, fun dance numbers, classy costumes, romance, comedy, or a story about sharing kindness at Christmastime, you might not like this movie.
-I can’t imagine that though!
-I remember watching this on television as a child during the Christmas season.
-I can’t tell you how excited I was to finally own my very own copy!!
+I can’t imagine anyone not liking that though!
+Watching this on television as a child always felt like a start to the Christmas season and I was super excited when I got my own copy!

-Thomas Kinkade’s Christmas Cottage.
-I admit it.
+Thomas Kinkade’s Christmas Cottage I admit it.
 I’m a little sappy.
-This movie is great because he uses his talent to bring the Christmas Spirit to life in his hometown.
+This movie is great because he uses his talent to bring the Christmas Spirit back to life in his hometown.
 I’m all about bringing out the Christmas Spirit!!

 My Christmas Movie Wish List: